 Some people use their genetic profile to create a unique piece of art, which they display in their home or place of work, or give to relatives as a present.

-Our DNA prenatal test is the UK’s most accurate non-invasive method to determine paternity of the baby before birth.
+Our DNA prenatal test is the Ireland’s most accurate non-invasive method to determine paternity of the baby before birth.